Kanban

 {% tab title="Card Styling" %}

-* **Card Color:** Set the background color of the individual cards or items within the component.
+* **Card Color:** Background color of individual cards.

-* **Card Info:** Style any additional information on the cards, such as icons, labels, or badges.
+* **Card Info:** Style additional information such as icons, labels, or badges.

 {% endtab %}